-- assessed and expressed opinions on corporate risks brought to its attention by the Head of Internal Audit as part of the auditing activities carried out by that department, especially via its analysis of the 'self risk assessment' process; - examined the work plan drawn up for the Financial Year by the Head of Internal Audit, integrating and sharing its objectives; - held a meeting with the auditing company to verify the financial audit activities carried out up to that date, ensuring that there was a continuous exchange of information between the Head of Internal Audit, the auditing company and the Board of Statutory Auditors; - examined the auditing activities carried out by the internal audit function of J.Wray&Nephew Ltd. and the programme of auditing activities planned for the North American Business Unit; - in terms of sustainability issues, assessed Campari Group's sustainability policy, examined the annual report on the safety of plants in Italy, and more generally, analysed the report on the quality, health and safety, and environmental aspects of all the Group's production plants; - met the Public Affairs & CSR Senior Director and the head of Privacy & Data Protection as part of its work on the aforementioned second-level controls; - analysed the aspects relating to compliance with antitrust regulations; - evaluated the results of the self risk assessment activity; - examined the reports of breaches of the Code of Ethics received by the 'Campari Safe Line' whistleblowing service provided to the Group's employees and stakeholders; - reported to the Board of Directors on the work carried out in the first and second half of the Financial Year and gave its opinion on the adequacy of the internal control system.
+- assessed and expressed opinions on corporate risks brought to its attention by the Head of Internal Audit as part of the auditing activities carried out by the latter; - examined the work plan drawn up for the Financial Year by the Head of Internal Audit, integrating and sharing its objectives; - held a meeting with the auditing company to verify the financial audit activities carried out up to that date, ensuring that there was a continuous exchange of information between the Head of Internal Audit, the auditing company and the Board of Statutory Auditors; - examined the impact of applying the new accounting standards IFRS 9 and IFRS 16 and the conditions for joining the tax consolidation scheme; - examined the list of related parties and relevant persons pursuant to the internal procedure governing obligations with regard to internal dealing; - examined the auditing activities carried out by the internal audit functions of J.Wray&Nephew Ltd and Campari America; - in terms of sustainability issues, assessed Campari Group's sustainability policy, examined the annual report on the safety of plants in Italy, and more generally, analysed the report on the quality, health and safety, and environmental aspects of all the Group's production plants; - met the Public Affairs & CSR Senior Director and the head of Privacy & Data Protection as part of its work on the aforementioned second-level controls; - analysed aspects relating to compliance with privacy legislation and issues relating to data security; - reported to the Board of Directors on the work carried out in the first and second half of the Financial Year and gave its opinion on the adequacy of the internal control system.

 The entire Board of Statutory Auditors usually attends Control and Risks Committee meetings.
 These meetings, coordinated by the Chairman, are duly minuted.